-One of the oldest universities in the world dating back to 5th century, Nalanda University was a Buddhist university with around 10,000 monks and students which was later destroyed by Muslim invasion.
+One of the oldest universities in the world dating back to the 5th century, Nalanda University was a Buddhist university with around 10,000 monks and students which was later destroyed by the Muslim invasion.
 It is believed that about 9 million manuscripts were burnt in the destruction and now there are only ruins to see and imagine the history.
 It is the second most visited place in Bihar and was recognized by UNESCO as well.
 It is located in the Nalanda district of Bihar.

 Much of the knowledge we have about Nalanda comes from the pilgrim monks’ writings on the wall.
 Nalanda University used to be an epitome of knowledge and was one of the best schools at its time.
 At its peak, it was attracting students and scholars not only from India but also from Central Asia, Korea, China, and Tibet.
 All the students here compulsorily studied 18 sects of Buddhism and Mahayana.
 Their courses also included subjects like Samkhya, Sanskrit grammar, logic, and medicine.

 It is believed that Nalanda was destroyed and ransacked around 1200 CE by the army of the Mamluk Dynasty of the Delhi Sultanate, following the rules of Bakhtiyar Khalji.
 Some sources say Mahavira continued to teach in a makeshift arrangement post the attack.
 However, all the teaching activities were completely shut off eventually.
 Archaeological Survey of India found the Nalanda University ruins in the 19th century.